ngxs/store/publication/2019-10-21_announcing_ngxs_3_6/article.md

 }
 ```

 One of the problems is that if we are not using the `@ngxs/logger-plugin` or `@ngxs/devtools-plugin`, then we do not know what the previous state was before our state changed.
-It's great to have such an opportunity out of the box for quick, simple and focused debugging.
+With this new lifecycle hook we can get quick, simple and focused debugging.

 _After_